timothygebhard/magic-bullet/README.md

    This will create two files in the `./results` directory, named `dr_over_snr.json` and `dr_over_ifpr.json`.

-8. Using these JSON files, you can then plot the results from the last step by running the following:
+8. Using these JSON files (as well as the `found_triggers.hdf` file from step 6), you can then plot the results from the last step by running the following:

    ```
    python plot_dr_over_snr.py
    python plot_dr_over_ifpr.py
+   python plot_ifpr_over_delta_t.py
    ```

    The resulting plots will be saved as PDF files in the `./plots` directory.